supertokens/docs/emailpassword/docs/advanced-customizations/apis-override/usage.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-- `originalImplementation` and `originalImplementationEmailVerification` are objects that contains apis that have the original implementaion for this and the email verification recipe.
-They can be used in your apis as a way to use the SuperTokens' default behaviour.
+- `originalImplementation` and `originalImplementationEmailVerification` are objects that contains apis that have the original implementation for this and the email verification recipe.
+They can be used in your custom apis as a way to use the SuperTokens' default behaviour.
 - In the above code snippet, we override the `signUpPOST` api of this recipe.
-This api will be used to handle the signInUp API route when a user sign-up.
+This api will be called when the user clicks the sign up button on the frontend.
-- Likewise, we override the `verifyEmailPOST` api for the email verification recipe.
+- Likewise, we override the `verifyEmailPOST` api from the email verification recipe.